liumingedwin/limbo/README.md

 #### Author contact information by QQ

-My QQ group is 792484446, If you have any question, please say it in issue.
+My QQ group is 792484446, If you have any question, please say it in GitHub Issue.

 When I have some snapshot version, I will release it in my group that not in my lanzou.